Sandhill Stockdogs

 Wide Open Spaces

-was a change for the better!
+Leaving the city was a big change for us, but it was a change for the better!
 In August of 1995, we moved

-to our 80+ acre farm in a rural community of South
+to our 80+ acre farm in a rural community of South Carolina

 The farm had been left idle for years.
 We were going to have our hands full, but this place had so much promise.
 Many saplings and a lot of weeds had to be bushhogged in order to regain the pastures which were planted in coastal bermuda.
 We decided to remodel the old farm house so we'd have a place to live until our dream house could be built.